-The net reclassification adjustments for realised net gains from other comprehensive income to profit or loss are in respect of debt instruments measured at fair value through other comprehensive income which matured during the year.
+The net reclassification adjustments for realised net gains from other comprehensive income to profit or loss are in respect of debt instruments measured at fair value through other comprehensive income which matured during the period.
 See Other Comprehensive Income.

-18 Earnings per share (EPS)
+18. Earnings Per Share (EPS)

-Basic earnings per share is calculated by dividing the net profit attributable to equity holders of the Bank by the weighted average number of ordinary shares in issue during the year.
-The diluted earnings per share is the same as basic EPS because there are no potential ordinary shares outstanding during the reporting year.
+Basic earnings per share is calculated by dividing the net profit attributable to equity holders of the Bank by the weighted average number of ordinary shares in issue during the period.
+The diluted earnings per share is the same as basic EPS because there are no potential ordinary shares outstanding during the reporting period.